The Stradivarius Violins: Lost Craftsmanship

 The Iron Pillar of Delhi: Rust-Resistant Marvel

-By Emilia Wellesley · Published May 8, 2024 · Updated May 6, 2026 The Iron Pillar of Delhi stands as a testimony to the advanced metallurgical skills of ancient India.
-Erected over 1600 years ago during the reign of Chandragupta II, this metallurgical wonder showcases not only the ancient forgers’ proficiency but also an early […]
+By Emilia Wellesley · Published May 8, 2024 · Updated May 13, 2026 Last reviewed: May 8, 2024.
+The Iron Pillar of Delhi stands as a testimony to the advanced metallurgical skills of ancient India.
+Erected over 1600 years ago during the reign of Chandragupta II, this metallurgical wonder showcases not only the ancient forgers’ […]

 Archimedes’ Heat Ray: Myth or Reality?